 There are many opportunities for students to get involved in drama and musical productions.
 Some recent productions across the Upper School have been: Alice in Wonderland, Treasure Island, and the school’s Shakespeare Festival included Romeo & Juliet, A midsummer Night’s Dream, Much Ado about Nothing.

 Each year there is an Upper School musical production.
-Last term’s was Sweeny Todd, and other recent productions have been Into the Woods, Guys and Dolls, Grease and Les Miserables.
+Recent productions have been Into the Woods, Guys and Dolls, Grease, Grimms Tales, Legally Blonde and Les Miserables.